CVE-2026-20050: Improper Resource Shutdown or Release in Cisco Cisco Secure Firewall Threat Defense (FTD) Software

 Technical Analysis

-CVE-2026-20050 is a vulnerability identified in Cisco Secure Firewall Threat Defense (FTD) Software, specifically related to the Do Not Decrypt exclusion feature within its SSL decryption functionality.
-The root cause is improper memory management during the inspection of TLS 1.2 encrypted traffic, which leads to improper resource shutdown or release.
-When an attacker sends specially crafted TLS 1.2 encrypted packets through an affected device, this flaw can trigger a denial of service condition by causing the device to reload unexpectedly.
-This vulnerability affects a wide range of FTD software versions from 7.0.0 through 7.7.10.1 and several intermediate releases.
-Notably, the issue is limited to TLS 1.2 traffic; other TLS versions are not vulnerable.
-The vulnerability can be exploited remotely without authentication or user interaction, increasing its risk profile.
-The CVSS v3.1 base score is 6.8, reflecting a medium severity with network attack vector, high attack complexity, no privileges required, no user interaction, and a scope change impacting availability but not confidentiality or integrity.
-No known exploits have been reported in the wild as of the publication date.
-The vulnerability could disrupt firewall operations, potentially impacting network security monitoring and traffic inspection capabilities.
+CVE-2026-20050 is a vulnerability identified in Cisco Secure Firewall Threat Defense (FTD) software, specifically within the Do Not Decrypt exclusion feature of its SSL decryption functionality.
+The flaw stems from improper memory management during the inspection of TLS 1.2 encrypted traffic, which can lead to improper resource shutdown or release.
+An unauthenticated, remote attacker can exploit this vulnerability by sending crafted TLS 1.2 encrypted packets through an affected device.
+Successful exploitation causes the device to reload unexpectedly, resulting in a denial of service (DoS) condition.
+This vulnerability affects a wide range of Cisco FTD software versions from 7.0.0 through 7.7.10.1 and is limited to TLS 1.2 traffic; other TLS versions are not impacted.
+The CVSS v3.1 base score is 6.8, reflecting a medium severity with network attack vector, high attack complexity, no privileges required, no user interaction, and impact limited to availability.
+No known exploits have been reported in the wild to date.
+The vulnerability highlights the risks associated with deep packet inspection and SSL/TLS decryption features in network security appliances, where improper handling of encrypted traffic can lead to service disruption.

 Potential Impact